The early years

 We’ve enjoyed a very low staff turnover and have taken great satisfaction in growing strong and mutually-beneficial relationships with many customers over a long time.

 We’re also proud of our great relationships with our key suppliers.
-From the leading international manufacturers we represent, such as GE Waukesha, Ariel Compressor and Industrial Scientific, through to our large family of local trade suppliers, we have built enjoyable and profitable partnerships together.
+From the leading international manufacturers we represent, such as Waukesha, Ariel Compressor and Industrial Scientific, through to our large family of local trade suppliers, we have built enjoyable and profitable partnerships together.

 We are proud of being Entec.